-RS232 control is not necessary for operation, but is a convenient way to control Planar® QE Series displays from a computer at a distance.
-Most things you can do with the remote, you can do with RS232 commands.
-Plus, you can send inquiries to the displays and find out the current settings and values.
+RS232 control is not necessary for operation, but is a convenient way to control Planar[®] UltraRes L[TM] Series displays from a computer at a distance.
+Most actions done with the remote can be done with RS232 commands.
+Additionally, current settings and values can be queried from the display.
 RS232 connections are made with standard straight-through cables.